MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

 :::image type="content" source="./media/how-to-use-batch-model-openai-embeddings/aoai-deployments.png" alt-text="A screenshot of the Azure OpenAI Service page within Azure AI Foundry, showing the model deployments available in a particular Azure OpenAI Service resource." lightbox="media/how-to-use-batch-model-openai-embeddings/aoai-deployments.png":::

-The previous image shows the Azure OpenAI Service resource to which the model is deployed.
-Note the name of this resource, as you use it later to construct the URL of the resource.
+The previous image is an example that shows a deployed Azure OpenAI model and the Azure OpenAI Service resource to which it is deployed.
+Note the name of the resource used for your model deployment, as you use it later to construct the URL of the resource.

 # [Azure CLI](#tab/cli)